wp-plugins/custom-metadata/readme.txt

 );
 `

+= Examples =
 For examples, please see the [custom_metadata_examples.php](http://svn.wp-plugins.org/custom-metadata/trunk/custom_metadata_examples.php) file included with the plugin.
 Set WP_DEBUG to true to see it in action.

+= TODO =

+Stuff I have planned for the future:

+* Improved styling of rendered fields
+* Ability Pass in attributes for built-in fields
+* Additional field types
+* Autosave support for fields on post types
+* Support for comments as an object type
+* Option to enqueue scripts and styles
+* Client- and server-side validation support
+* Add groups and fields to Quick Edit